nanoframework/SimpleLink_CC13xx_26xx_SDK/source/ti/ti154stack/apps/sensor_oad_onchip/CC13X2_CC26X2R1_LAUNCHXL/README.md

 * `FEATURE_NATIVE_OAD`: This includes the 15.4 OAD client.
 This results in an application that supports the OAD messages needed to receive an OAD update over the 15.4 network.
 * `FEATURE_BLE_OAD`: This allows the 15.4 application to revert to the persistent application to perform an OAD.
 Fore more information, see section "Reverting to Persistent Application"
 * `SECURITY`: This includes the OAD secure signing.
 This results in an application binary that is signed using an AES encryption of SHA2 hash of the image.

+### CCFG Configuration

+For OAD applications, the Customer Configuration (CCFG) area must be configured in the BIM project.
+In order to modify the default CCFG values, update `ccfg_app.c` in the BIM On-Chip example and rebuild.

 Reverting to Persistent Application
 -----------------------------------